-Marilyn Furer isn't a household name.
-But this Illinois grandmother did what our government seems unable to do: She got toxic baby products off store shelves.
+Marilyn Furer isn’t a household name.
+But this Illinois grandmother did what our government seems unable or unwilling to do: she got toxic baby products off store shelves.

-With a simple lead test purchased at a local hardware store, Marilyn found that there was lead on the surface of the bibs, that could easily come off and expose her grandson.
-Instead of just throwing the bibs away, she decided to take action so that other babies wouldn't be exposed to the same toxins.
+Marilyn purchased a simple lead test kit at a local hardware store and found that there was lead on the surface of the bibs—lead that could easily come off and harm her grandson.
+Her next step was to throw the bibs away, but she didn’t stop there.

-But government agencies hadn’t seemed concerned about lead in lunchboxes, especially during the Bush Administration: the Bush-era federal Consumer Product Safety Commission had even manipulated data to downplay the lead threat from vinyl lunchboxes.
+Concerned about the thousands of babies nationwide who were using these bibs, Marilyn decided she needed to do more.
+But she didn’t expect action from the same government agencies that had been concerned about lead in lunchboxes.
+The Bush-era federal Consumer Product Safety Commission had even manipulated data to distort the lead threat from vinyl lunchboxes.

-But even thought they don’t yet drive, a team of middle school students knew a lot about wheel weights.
-After learning that lead in wheel weights can fall off and release lead into the environment – where it can poison drinking water - three students from West Branch Middle School in West Branch Iowa formed “Team DeadWeight,” and started working to end the use of leaded wheel weights in their town.
+When a team of middle school students—not even old enough to drive yet—learned that lead in wheel weights can fall from cars and contaminate drinking water, they took action.
+The three students from West Branch Middle School in West Branch Iowa formed “Team DeadWeight,” and started working to end the use of leaded wheel weights in their town.

 Team DeadWeight’s research and advocacy were successful far beyond their town.
-Ultimately their efforts resulted in a bill introduced in the Iowa state assembly, and the team presented its findings at the United Nations and contributed to the Environmental Protection Agency’s actions to reduce reliance on leaded wheel weights.
+Ultimately their efforts resulted in a bill introduced in the Iowa state assembly, the team presented its findings at the United Nations, and they contributed to the Environmental Protection Agency’s actions to reduce reliance on leaded wheel weights.